-This article explains the greiner growth model by Larry Greiner in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+Greiner Growth Model of Organizational Growth: this article explains the Greiner Growth Model of Organizational Growth by Larry Greiner in a practical way.
+After reading you will understand the basics of this powerful business life cycle tool.
+Enjoy reading!

 Organizations are always under way and according to the American organizational expert Larry Greiner, comparisons can be made with living organisms that go through several growth phases.

 In 1972 he described an organizational growth model for enterprises, in which he initially proposed five stages.
 The growth towards a next stage is accompanied by resistance, which is also referred to as growing pains.
 Greiners Model of Growth, Greiner’s model of organizational growth or the Greiner Business Growth Model is a popular strategic management tool which is very often used in today’s modern businesses to make the right strategic decisions.

 Time factor and the Greiner Growth Model

 The only variable in the Greiner Growth Model is the time factor.
 The Greiner growth model is a descriptive framework in which the age of the organization is marked out against the size of an organization.

 Larry Greiner assumes that an organization grows and expands throughout the years.

 The Greiner Growth Model makes it easier to understand why management styles, organizational structures, coordination mechanisms work and why they do not work at certain phases in the development phase of an organization.

 Every phase requires different competences of the entrepreneur, as a result of which the Greiner Growth Model orients towards strategic policy.

 Larry Greiner originally described five phases of growth in his Greiner Growth Model to which he later added a sixth phase.
 Each phase ends with a short crisis/ growing pains after which the next phase begins.